mfey/units2/tutorial.md

     (op/== (kg 1) (g 1000)) ; true

-It's recommended to namespace-qualify these operations; however they fall back to the usual ops from `clojure.core` when acting on regular numbers, so `[units2.ops :refer :all]` would be safe too (unless another namespace also redefines `+-*/`).
+It's recommended to namespace-qualify these operations; however they fall back to the usual ops from `clojure.core` when acting on regular numbers, so `[units2.ops :refer :all]` is safe too.

 ## Macros